 - Bomber Woof uses landmines that disappear after being planted.
 The problem with this?
 Woof can plant a lot of mines, forcing you to memorize their locations, lest you step on one and get hit by a rather big explosion.
 And that's before mentioning his A.I. which can dodge everything.
-By the way, this is the FIRST BOSS.
+Also, this is the FIRST BOSS.

-- Iron Mask Bomber LOVES using his small arena size to his advantage by infesting the place with gear monsters...and two Bomb blast amplifiers that can screw you over on your first attempt.
+- Iron Mask Bomber LOVES exploiting his small arena size by infesting it with gear monsters... and two Bomb blast amplifiers that can screw you over on your first attempt.

 Super Bomberman RThe game that resurrected the series after a long hiatus...and inadvertently brought back frustrating bosses.

 - Fort Walker can be a real pest.
-Not only does it take up roughly 75% of the arena, it also takes a year and a day to die!
+Not only does it take up roughly 75% of the arena, it also takes a long time to die!
 Basically, you need to disable the four leg segments that the boss has.
 Doing this temporarily stalls Fort Walker, allowing you to score a few hits on its head.
-This doesn't seem too bad...until you realize that this boss NEVER stops shooting fire at you (especially in expert mode)!
+This doesn't seem too bad… until you realize that this boss NEVER stops shooting fire at you (especially in expert mode)!
 This means that you'll spend at least 70% of the fight running, thus preventing you from scoring hits on the leg segments, ultimately resulting in a Marathon Boss (which is incredibly rare for a Bomberman game)!

-- The Elegant Dream fight from R is a boss that does everything it can to make placing your bombs properly as difficult as possible.
-You're supposed to land a hit on each of its wings in order to stun it and deal damage, but there are many things going against you.
-The battle arena is quite big and a large part of the center and the corners are filled with ice blocksnote , the mech moves fairly quickly and loves to fake you out while you have limited movement in response, only some of its attacks let you damage the wings, and even when it's stunned you can only barely damage it safely from the opposite side of the arena with max flame (or just take a death and try to damage it faster while you're invincible from respawning).
+- The Elegant Dream does everything it can to make placing your bombs properly as difficult as possible.
+You're supposed to land a hit on each of its wings to stun it and deal damage, but there are many things going against you.
+The battle arena is quite big and a large part of the center and the corners are filled with ice blocksnote , the mech moves fairly quickly and loves to fake you out while you have limited movement in response, only some of its attacks let you damage the wings, and even when it's stunned, you can only barely damage it safely from the opposite side of the arena with max flame (or just take a death and try to damage it faster while you're invincible from respawning).
 If you get unlucky, you can get stuck in a loop of not being able to hit the wings, then being in the wrong place when it does let you.

-- Absolute/Cerberus is the most infamous boss in the game due to its "Everything and the Kitchen Sink" mentalitynote .
-Its got Guns, Laser Beams, A Gravity Orb, Explosions, A (very rare) charge attack, and Homing Missiles.
-DEAR LORD, THE HOMING MISSILES!!
+- Absolute/Cerberus is the most infamous boss in the game due to its "Everything and the Kitchen Sink" mentality.note It has guns, laser beams, a gravity orb, explosions, a (very rare) charge attack, and homing missiles.
+Dear lord, the homing missiles!!
 They strike fear into the hearts of Bombermen.
 There's a reason that they're the page image.
 They're much faster than you, can cut off your escape route if you even dare to run around them, and when you get hit by one, swarm around Bomberman's burnt body like fruit flies in a flea market.
-Your only hope is to drop a Bomb while running away, praying that they slam into it.
+Your only hope is to drop a bomb while running away, praying that they slam into it.
 And just when you thought it couldn't get any worse, it can combine its attacks (a staple of any annoying Bomberman boss)!
 Good luck dodging missiles while being shot and lasered at!

 - The boss of White Glacier, Mantis.
-She'll first start off in her cave, in which the floor is incredibly slick and difficult to maneuver aroundnote .
-She happily enjoys jabbing you with her enormous mantis-like front legs (and jump up to attack with both), climbing along the walls to spit out baby-spider-like things, and sliding herself into you.
+She'll first start off in her cave, in which the floor is incredibly slick and difficult to maneuver around.
+Which is taken up to eleven in hard mode.
+She additionally happily enjoys jabbing you with her enormous mantis-like front legs (and jump up to attack with both), climbing along the walls to spit out baby-spider-like things, and sliding herself into you.
 However, the battle really goes hay-wire when you've damaged her life meter to halfway, she breaks the floor and drops you down to her web, in which there's a good chance you'll miss it and fall to your doom.
 Considering she takes up a good portion of the screen, if you don't fall to your doom, you still have the possibility of doing so because you walked off the web, all the while she still tries pick and prod you to death.
 If you do fall and you haven't collected the 100 gold cards yet, Sirius will come to help you up, but upon collecting all the gold cards, you'll just fall and die.
 And then there's the process of actually hitting her.

 - Baruda, the boss of Primus Star...hoo boy.
 Camera Screw and weird control don't even begin to describe this fight.